TRML: TRML-4D

-The latest variant of the radar was presented by Hensoldt at the Eurosatory in 2018.
-It will be delivered to customers in 2020.
+A new version of the radar was presented by Hensoldt at the Eurosatory in 2018.
+It was to be delivered to customers in 2020.

 The radar unit includes a completely redesigned AESA antenna with solid-state GaN elements, mounted on a non-retractable continuously rotating base.
 The system does not include an integrated operator shelter anymore, so a separate module is needed.
 TRML-4D combines digital beamforming with pulse-Doppler radar to detect difficult-to-locate airborne targets such as hovering helicopters or low-flying cruise missiles.
 The system has increased performance compared to its predecessors and is able to track 1500 targets at a range of up to 250 km.
 It supports Mode 5 and Mode S identification.
 The radar unit includes an onboard power generator and can be carried by any truck that has standard 20 ft (6.1 m) ISO container fittings.
-Instrumented range is 250 km, can track fighter type targets more than 120 km away.
+Instrumented range specified as 250 km in 2018, expected to track fighter-type targets more than 120 km away.

 The IRIS-T SLS, SLM and SLX use primarily the TRML-4D as fire control radar.

+The TRML-4D radar is slated to be used in the pan-European Freya anti-ballistic missile system after 2027.